 Objectives

 Improve our baseline understanding of water conditions in the region.
-Improve the coordination and effectiveness of water quality and quantity monitoring programs throughout the region.
+Improve the coordination and effectiveness of water quality, quantity, and habitat monitoring programs throughout the region.

-Assess the levels and presence/absence of contaminants in Mid-Coast waters and describe negative effects to human health.
+Assess the levels and presence/absence of contaminants in Mid-Coast waters and describe negative effects to human health or aquatic life.